 - 1. Every student is coached by a student coach. - 2.
 In consultation with the student coach, the student decides how best to develop and how to shape the learning process. - 3.
 The student consults with the student coach on the progress of the learning process. - 4.
 The student coach conducts support and orientation interviews with the student in the foundation year. - Students add reflective reports in their personal development portfolio.
-Students are responsible for reporting in the digital portfolio and the study career or journey coach has access to this.
-This portfolio is expanded throughout the study. - 5.
+Students are responsible for reporting in the digital portfolio and the study career or PPD coach has access to this. - 5.
 Students may submit a request to the institute director to be assigned a different student coach if they can give arguments for this.